 PRIF has been a member of the Leibniz Association since 1 January 2009.
-The Leibniz Association connects 93 independent research institutions that range in focus from the natural, engineering and environmental sciences via economics, spatial and social sciences to the humanities.
+The Leibniz Association connects more than 90 independent research institutions that range in focus from the natural, engineering and environmental sciences via economics, spatial and social sciences to the humanities.

 Leibniz institutes address issues of social, economic and ecological relevance.
 With the guiding principle theoria cum praxi, they conduct knowledge-driven and applied basic research, maintain scientific infrastructure and provide research-based services.
 The Leibniz Association identifies focus areas for knowledge transfer to policy makers, academia, business and the public.